 As we saw, Gregory's hermeneutic position is difficult to assess given that he, at times, is quite traditional in his method of reading the Bible, and at other times makes startling statements; for example, regarding the literal meaning as both a foundation and a product, or regarding the place of allegorical understanding as both a sense founded upon the literal meaning and a method of reading.
 Gregory summarizes these controversial ideas in his famous statement that divina eloquia cum legente crescunt.
 While there is a consensus on the fact that this statement means a subjective growth of the reader, to the extent that readers can see more or less in the text given what they can understand, there is strong disagreement on what an objective growth, if anything, could mean, the objective growth being the growth of the text itself.
 Most commentators understand the objective growth of the biblical text as its capacity to respond to readers at whatever level readers approach the text, with naiveté or sophistication.
-Such an objective growth of readers, only with an emphasis on the supple character of the text.
+Such an objective growth, however, is only metaphorical and amounts to the subjective growth of readers, only with an emphasis on the supple character of the text.